- Explore the readily-accessible tundra in and around Churchill - a world-renowned hotspot for viewing and photographing arctic birds and mammals.

 - Relatively easy and productive bird and mammal viewing and photographic opportunities

 Manitoba has become one of the premier locations on the continent for seeing and photographing iconic northern birds and mammals.
-The Beluga, Bears and Birds tour takes in two incredibly diverse wildlife-viewing sites in Manitoba – the aspen parklands and boreal forest of southern Manitoba and the taiga/tundra and arctic environment of Churchill.
+This tour will take you to many of Manitoba’s premier wildlife-viewing sites and to an incredible diversity of habitats including the rich prairies, wetlands, aspen parklands and boreal forests of southern Manitoba and finally to the taiga/tundra and arctic environment of Churchill.

 Our first destination is the boreal and mixed forests in and around Riding Mountain National Park.
 This boreal island is superb for a variety of warblers and numerous other boreal and parkland birds including some highly sought after species like Spruce Grouse, Great Gray Owl, Connecticut and Golden-winged Warbler, plus Black-backed and Three-toed Woodpecker.
-Other bird species we will be hoping to find here include Black-billed Cuckoo, Boreal Chickadee, Canada Warbler, Canada Jay, and depending on the cone crop Evening Grosbeak and crossbills may be found.
-The park is also particularly productive for mammals including Black Bear, Elk, Moose, Beaver, Lynx have been seen with some frequency, and maybe even a Wolf, Cougar, Pine Martin or Fisher.
+The park is also particularly productive for mammals including Black Bear, Elk, Moose and Beaver.
+Lynx have been seen with some frequency, and maybe even a Wolf, Cougar, Pine Martin or Fisher.

 Day 1: Arrival

 Our Belugas, Bears and Birds tour begins with arrival in Winnipeg and check-in at our hotel.
 We meet for dinner to discuss the adventure ahead.
 Night in Winnipeg.